-is a long-term visual storytelling project by Luke Swenson (Documentary Photographer) and Jack Dash (Naturalist and Writer).
+is a long-term visual storytelling project by Luke Takata (Documentary Photographer) and Jack Dash (Naturalist and Writer).
 Since 2017, we have been working to better understand the Arizona-Sonora Borderlands alongside ecologists, cattle ranchers, humanitarian aid workers, migrants, hunters, ex-border patrol agents, and indigenous community members.
 This project will ultimately bring together hundreds of original film photographs, oral history interviews, botanical specimens, historical images, and found objects; creating a living archive dedicated to this remote 42-mile section of the US-Mexico border.

 Archeological evidence suggests that the Atascosa Highlands were part of an overlapping boundary between the Hohokam and Trincheras cultures, long before the existence of the United States and Mexico.